"For God Does Not Love the Transgressors": The Limits of Retribution in Qur'an 2:190-195 and The Laws of War

 Greatrex, Geoffrey, and Samuel N.C.
 Lieu, editors.
 The Roman Eastern Frontier and the Persian Wars, Part II AD 363–630: A Narrative Sourcebook.
 Routledge, 2002.

 Harper, Kyle.
 The Fate of Rome: Climate, Disease, and the End of an Empire.
-Princeton University Press, 2017.
+Princeton UP, 2017.

 Hayward, Joel.
 The Leadership of Muhammad: A Historical Reconstruction.
 Claritas Books, 2021.